AhmedRaafat14/Simple-Shopping-Cart-PHP-Symfony-2.8-Doctrine-ORM-/README.md

        -  Then download or clone the project folder.

+       - Run :
+              cd /var/www/YOUR-FOLDER-NAME
+              composer install
+         after composer finish of install all vendors you should go to
+               <  /app/config/parameters.yml   > and add at te end of the file this line
+               admin_skin: skin-blue

        -  You will find in the project folder file named ==>>  cart.sql create database call it [car] and then import this file to it if you wanna name database any other name so do it but before start project go to